HOW TO KEEP CONSUMERS LOYAL AFTER LOCKDOWN

 Brand-loyal consumers also reveal their brand credentials by repeatedly buying goods or services from the same company, even when faced with basically identical items that are cheaper.

-People sometimes express their brand loyalty almost without thinking and it can operate at effectively subliminal levels in everyday situations such as being confronted with a massive choice of goods on a supermarket shelf: if you don’t know most of those labels, you’ll more than likely pick a brand you’re familiar with, whether through previous experience or exposure to marketing.
+People sometimes express their brand loyalty almost without thinking.
+It can effectively operate at subliminal levels in everyday situations such as being confronted with a massive choice of goods on a supermarket shelf.
+If you don’t know most of those labels, it's more than likely that you’ll pick a brand you’re familiar with, whether through previous experience or exposure to marketing.
 In extreme cases, people will do without certain commodities until their favourite brand becomes available or will travel out of their way to buy that brand.
 That’s the power of brand loyalty and the financial implications are obvious.